Jack the Ripper (1976)

 • Audio Commentary with Erwin C. Dietrich.
 German with English subtitles.

-• Documentary on Jack the Ripper including interview with Dietrich.
+• Documentary on the film including interview with Dietrich.
 German, with English subtitles.
 (21m 43s)

 • Feature on the restoration of Jack the Ripper from original vault elements.
 German, with English subtitles.
 (17m 25s)